Baphomet42/Data-Packs/log.md

 The 42menu system allows for pack-specific tellraw menus all accessible with a single `/trigger` command (`/trigger 42menu`).

-The following files should be added (or modified to include the specified contents)
+The following files should be added (or modified to include the specified contents).

 + `data/`
     + `42/`